Astatide1337/The-Stoic/README.md

-# FastSpeech 2 - PyTorch Implementation
+# The Stoic

-This is a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).
+This uses a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).
 This project is based on [xcmyz's implementation](https://github.com/xcmyz/FastSpeech) of FastSpeech.

 ## Dependencies